This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-Here are a few easy ways to change the flavor using simple pantry spices:
+These are easy ways to change up the flavor of your air fryer pork chop using pantry ingredients you probably already have.

-How To Make An Air Fryer Pork Chop
+How To Cook A Pork Chop In An Air Fryer

 1. Preheat the air fryer to 390°F (199°C) for 5 minutes.

 2. Pat the pork chop dry with paper towels.
-In a small bowl, mix the salt, pepper, garlic powder, onion powder, and paprika.
+This step matters.
+Moisture on the surface creates steam instead of browning, and the spice rub won’t stick to a wet chop.
+In a small bowl, mix the garlic powder, onion powder, paprika, salt, and pepper.

 a spice rub for pork chops and the rub spread over the pork.